View toward the sea from the Walter Benjamin Memorial in Portbou, Spain.

 In his influential essay The Work of Art in the Age of Mechanical Reproduction, Benjamin argues that the more a work of art is reproduced, and the faster that reproduction occurs, the more our perception of the original is altered.
 Its unique aura fades, and our ability to grasp the time and place of its creation diminishes.
 Written decades ahead of its time, the text feels even more relevant today, in an era when art is endlessly shared across social media.

-On 26 September 1940, seeing no way out and fearing deportation to the concentration camps, Benjamin died in Portbou.
-It remains unclear whether he took his own life or was murdered, though the prevailing account is that he committed suicide.
+On 26 September 1940, seeing no way out and fearing deportation to the concentration camps, Benjamin died in Portbou under circumstances that remain disputed.
+The prevailing account is that he took his own life, fearing deportation to the concentration camps

 He was buried in a Catholic cemetery beside the memorial.
-There is a story, without concrete evidence, that Spanish authorities were so shaken by his death that they allowed around two thousand Jewish refugees to cross into Portugal, eventually reaching America and escaping persecution.
+It is said — though unverified — that Spanish authorities, shaken by his death, allowed around two thousand Jewish refugees to cross into Portugal.